LosGimenos/reactRailsRedux/README.md

 # Teachable Growth Team Developer Test

-Thank you for applying to Teachable!
-Your goal with this test is to build an interface that allows a user to search for ruby gems, and save their favorites.
+## Larry Hernandez

+Thanks for issuing this challenge!
+Was certainly fun to work on.

+I decided to build a separate client in React to connect to Rails.
+Generally I will opt for separate clients especially relatively light-weight options such as React considering the amount of state-storing behavior occuring in this app

 ### Instructions